How Pit Liquor Stops Razor Burn

 You shave your face, pits, legs, or, you know, other areas.
 While you're just there to shave, your razor indiscriminately opens hair follicles in addition to getting rid of those pesky hairs.
 The razor itself brings bacteria into those now-open follicles, injecting bacteria into any open area because your razor has old hair, skin cells, and general bathroom germs trapped within its blades.
 The bacteria goes all the way into the base of the hair follicle because the hair protecting this is now gone.
 Then the bacteria has a big ole party reproducing until your armpits become one giant rash.

 So sure, spraying alcohol on your pits post-shave might sting, but it also kills off all that bacteria trying to leach into your pores.
 It means no razor burn, and we think that's worth celebrating.
+Here's how to stop razor burn with Pit Liquor:

 A few tips: